A brief snapshot of CFA's history in

 Scroll down the page to see key

-1800 career firefighters, community educators and support personnel
+1800 volunteer firefighters, community educators and support personnel

 CFA brigades play a critical role in

 responding to flooding across much of the State.

 Beaconsfield.
 CFA supports other emergency services in times of

 Significant fires occurred across the whole of Victoria

 during the 2008/2009 fire season, including Black Saturday on 7

 Saturday, the worst natural disaster in Australia's history.

 Thousands of homes and other dwellings are destroyed and over